-Promontory Interfinancial Network - A private sector firm that places time deposits ("CDs"), with participating Insured Institutions through Promontory's Certificate of Deposit Account Registry Service ("CDARS").
+Promontory Interfinancial Network - A private sector firm that places time deposits ("CDs"), with participating Insured Institutions through Promontory's CDARS.
 California Government Code Sections 53601.8 and 53635.8 permit the City to place funds for the purchase of time deposits with Insured Institutions through private sector firms such as Promontory Interfinancal Network.